 Twigs are green, often with purplish tones and when very young, whitish, with white lenticels, mostly hairless, ringed at the leaf nodes from leaf scars that meet at a raised point.
 Terminal buds are light colored with hair, lateral buds are tight to the twig.

 Leaves are opposite, stalked, pinnately compound with 3 to 5 leaflets (sometimes 7), up to 6 inches long, light green above, paler below.
 The individual lateral leaflets have short stalks.
 They are variable in shape, ovate to elliptical with sharp pointed tips, somewhat rounded at the base, and coarsely saw-toothed, sometimes with lobes.
-Leaf stalks are often reddish.
-Leaves are yellow in fall with red leaf stalks.
+Leaf stalks are often reddish later in the season, but green early in the season.
+Leaves are yellow in fall with the red leaf stalks.
 Box elder is the only maple with divided leaves.
 See the leaf comparison at bottom of the page.

 Flowers: The tree is dioecious, that is the male and female flowers are on separate trees.
 Male flowers (staminate) are yellow-green and appear in spring just before the leaves, or with the young leaves, on slender stalks from a common point, near the end of twigs.
 The calyx of the male flower is yellow-green with 5 very short sepals and no petals and 5 protruding stamens that have long anthers that are dark red initially.
 Each flower is on a long stalk.
 The female flowers (pistillate) are more reddish-green with the same 5 sepals and a pistil and a divided style and develop long hairy stalks.
 They hang in drooping racemes.